Sahar009/alabastar-backend-new/BOOKING_API_DOCS.md

 ## Business Rules

 1. **Booking Creation:**
-   - Service must exist and be active
+   - Service ID is optional (can be null for general bookings)
    - Provider must be available
    - No conflicting bookings within 2-hour window
    - Total amount must be positive